Getting started for workspace creators

 - Guest access allows you to give guests limited access to your workspace.
 This feature is perfect for contractors or external vendors who you would normally communicate with by email.

-- Shared channels (beta) are a secure, common space where members can collaborate and communicate with another organization's Slack workspace without leaving Slack.
+- Shared channels (beta) are a secure common space where members can collaborate and communicate with another organisation’s Slack workspace without leaving Slack.

 - Custom retention policies help you manage messages and files.

 It’s time to bring your workspace to life now that the setup basics are complete – let’s go over inviting new members!

 Any of your members and admins can invite new members to the workspace by default, but workspace owners and admins can restrict who is allowed to send invitations if they choose.

 There are two ways to invite new members to your workspace:

 Send an email invitation